Distribute and Secure a Web Application

 Select

-inOrigin Response Headers to Log
+ConfigureinOrigin Response Headers to Log. -

 Select

-and add headers for logging. -
+Add Itemand add headers for logging. -

 Select

-to apply logging option settings.
+Select Apply to apply logging option settings.

 Step 3.4.4: Configure cache TTL.